illinois-data-curation/librarian-project/README.md

 - Wanheng Li: 0009-0002-4039-6567

 # Summary
 As an LIS student interested in working in an academic library, I want to find out which institutions hire the most librarians and which states offer the best income-to-cost-of-living ratio for librarians.
 This project aims to serve as a reference for fellow library science students pursuing academic library careers.
-It examines the staffing levels of academic institutions and states, evaluates average library staff salaries in each state, and compares these earnings to regional living costs.
+It examines the staffing levels of academic institutions and states, evaluates average library staff salaries in each state, and compares these earnings to regional living costs.<br>

 Four tables are created:
 - A ranked list of the top 50 universities offering the highest number of library positions